beylkhanovdamir/suitalterations/README.md

 To build locally this web application you need to have installed Visual Studio Build Tools 2019 16.3 or later and the .NET Core 3.0+ SDK on your machine.
 If you want to open this project in development purposes, then you need to install any of these IDE - Visual Studio 2019 (for Mac) / Jetbrains Rider.
-You can deploy this web app in docker, all you need is to have installed Docker v2.1+
+You can deploy this web app in docker, all you need is to have installed Docker v2.1+ To process event messages from Azure Service Bus Topic, you need to have Azure Subscription with created Azure Service Bus resource to publish and receive messages.
+The Web App has two sections with the appsettings.
+The first one is ConnectionString to connect to your Database and the other one is AzureServiceBus with ConnectionString to the Service Bus namespace, and predefined Topic and Subscription names accordingly.

 ### Running web app on Docker